Home

 Bipolar disorder statistics from the World Health Organization (WHO), indicate bipolar disorder is the 6th leading cause of disability in the world.

-Who gets it?
+Who gets bipolar disorder?

 The median age of onset for bipolar disorder is 25 years (NIMH).
-However, the disorder can begin in childhood and sometimes doesn't manifest until a person is much older - in their 40's and 50's.
+However, bipolar disorder can begin in childhood and sometimes doesn’t manifest until a person is much older – in their 40’s and 50’s.

-It is an equal opportunity disorder, affecting people of all races, ethnic groups and socio-economic backgrounds.
+Bipolar is an equal opportunity disorder, affecting people of all races, ethnic groups and socio-economic backgrounds.

 When one parent is affected, the risk to each child is 15-30%.

-A women's disease?
+Is bipolar a women’s disease?

 Despite the stereotypes, men and women are affected in equal numbers.
 However, research does show some differences in how the disorder develops: